Help Us Fight Prostate Cancer

 The second purpose is to raise awareness, the very presence of the van alerts people to our ‘Get Tested’ message, and there is plenty of information on hand to answer just about any question related to prostate cancer.

-• Who Does the Testing, and What Happens with the Results? – The PSA tests are self administered via a finger prick test.
-Healthcare professionals will be on hand to offer support.
-Once the bloods have been analysed in the labs, the test results are usually communicated within 2-3 days.
-Unlike cheaper lateral flow tests, the result is given as a detailed numerical PSA rather than a ‘false’ or ‘positive’, and Medefer’s team of Clinical Nurse Specialists will follow up providing personalised next steps.
+• Who Does the Testing, and What Happens with the Results? – The PSA tests are either administered by a qualified and CQC registered Phlebotomist or self administered via a home finger-prick PSA test.
+Once the Home test is completed, the contents are sent by the individual in the pre-paid box to labs for the bloods to be analysed.
+Unlike cheaper lateral flow tests, the result is given as a detailed numerical PSA rather than a ‘false’ or ‘positive’,

 • Is this an NHS Service? – While the Man Van is considered as an extension of The Stokes Centre for Urology at Royal Surrey Hospital, it will be supported by other health partners, both professional and charitable.
 The Prostate Project raised nearly £3 million to help build the centre, which is seen as one of the finest facilities of its type in the UK.
 The vehicle itself can operate both as an NHS service, and as a charity service.